atran0802/wbdv-assignments/README.md

 - The use of ample white space allows images to be clear and vibrant which helps captures users attention.
 - The site utlizes nested drop-down menus in order to help keep a clean screen
 - mobile devices and minimize broswer window show hamburger icon for navigation
-- website is layout based on the familiar (magniifying glass icon for search)
+- website is layout based on the familiar and uses universal icons (magniifying glass icon for search)

 ### Failures